 The VNS Therapy System is indicated for use as an adjunctive therapy in reducing the frequency of seizures in patients whose epileptic disorder is dominated by partial seizures (with or without secondary generalization) or generalized seizures that are refractory to seizure medications.

 If you have the AspireSR® (Seizure Response) Model 106, SenTiva® Model 1000 or SenTiva DUOTM Model 1000-D device, it has a feature called the Automatic Stimulation Mode.
 This feature is for patients who experience seizures that are associated with an increase in heart rate.
-The feature can also be turned off by your physician, allowing the device to operate the same way as other VNS Therapy System models 2.
-CONTRAINDICATIONS
+The feature can also be turned off by your physician, allowing the device to operate the same way as other VNS Therapy System models in people who have had the left vagus nerve cut to treat another disorder (a left vagotomy).